 Can I get married at Sidney?

 If you decide, for whatever reason, that the Church of England marriage service is not an appropriate form for your wedding, it may still be possible to hold some form of celebration in Chapel after a civil wedding elsewhere.
-The Chaplain will happily explore this option with couples.
+The Pastoral Dean will happily explore this option with couples.

 We're not really that religious ... is that OK?